MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/includes/tabs-hand-tracking-1.md

 ## Hand Pose

-Hand pose lets you track and use the hands and fingers of your users as input.
-You can access tracking data both in Blueprints and C++.
-You can find more technical details in Unreal's [Windows.Perception.People.HandPose](https://docs.microsoft.com/uwp/api/windows.perception.people.handpose) API.
-The Unreal API sends the data as a coordinate system, with ticks synchronized with the Unreal Engine.
+Hand pose lets you track and use the hands and fingers of your users as input, which can be accessed in both Blueprints and C++.
+The Unreal API sends the data as a coordinate system, with ticks synchronized with the Unreal Engine.You can find more technical details in Unreal's [Windows.Perception.People.HandPose](https://docs.microsoft.com/uwp/api/windows.perception.people.handpose) API.

 ### Understanding the bone hierarchy